KStateMachine/kstatemachine/docs/pages/persistence.md

 There are several kinds or levels of `StateMachine` persistence (serialization).
 Let's look at sample use cases:

-1) **Structure + configuration** - Create `StateMachine` on some process/host and send its structure and active configuration by network to another process/host.
+1. **Structure + configuration** - Create `StateMachine` on some process/host and send its structure and active configuration by network to another process/host.
 The receiver can dynamically create the same `StateMachine` instance in the same state as original one.
+This case currently lacks built-in support by the library _(you can open an issue if you need something like that)_.
-2) **Configuration only** - Both original and restored `StateMachine` instances are crated by identical static code (in a single or multiple different processes/hosts).
+2. **Configuration only** - Both original and restored `StateMachine` instances are crated by identical static code (in a single or multiple different processes/hosts).
 Only active configuration can be saved and restored.

-Case 1 currently lacks built-in support by the library (you can open an issue if you need something like that).
-Case 2 in turn may be reached in two different ways:
+   This case in turn may be reached in two different ways:

-1) **Persisting state** - serializing all internal data, active states, variables etc. from original `StateMachine` and applying them to restored one.
+    1. **Persisting state** - serializing all internal data, active states, variables etc. from original `StateMachine` and applying them to restored one.
-2) **Event recording** - serializing all incoming events, and applying them later on new `StateMachine` instance, which should lead it into the same state as original.
+    2. **Event recording** - serializing all incoming events, and applying them later on new `StateMachine` instance, which should lead it into the same state as original.
 This also allows to execute library callbacks (listeners) if necessary, which is not possible with state persistence approach.
       _Currently only this approach has built-in support._

 ## Event recording